 - The Old Black Church: The blog states that the Black Church has historically been a source of hope and strength for the African American community.

-- Today’s Purpose Woman: The publication states: We Live, Empower & Celebrate Living A Higher Purpose- God’s Purpose.
+- Today’s Purpose Woman: The publication states: We Live, Empower and Celebrate Living A Higher Purpose- God’s Purpose.